-Trank, an original and somewhat off-kilter filmmaker who hasn't been well-served by major studios, seems to be in control here, and the result is intriguingly measured and counterintuitive for a glossy psychological drama.
-While Hardy's intuitive snarling and rumbling and middle-distance staring feel electrically unpredictable, the film's compositions and movements are carefully composed and mapped out and lit, and juxtaposed with other shots so precisely that one imagines that "Capone" was storyboarded within an inch of its life—as old movies were in earlier eras, before directors decided that the default was shooting every moment with a lot of cameras simultaneously and figuring out how to "cover" the scene later, during editing.
-The effect is akin to looking at a furious old tiger pacing inside a small cage.
+Trank, an original and somewhat off-kilter filmmaker who hasn't been well-served by studios, seems to be in control here, and the result is intriguingly measured and counterintuitive for a glossy psychological drama.
+While Hardy's snarling and rumbling and middle-distance staring are electrically unpredictable, the film's compositions and movements are mapped, lit, and juxtaposed so precisely that one imagines "Capone" being storyboarded within an inch of its life—as movies were in earlier eras, before directors decided that the default was shooting with lots of cameras and figuring out how to "cover" the scene during editing.

-It's hard not to appreciate the old-school craft involved here, as well as the impulse to build a feature-length film around a historical personage in an intimate and realistic situation.
-Whether you find the result mesmerizing or tedious will depend entirely on factors that can't be measured by a star rating, although the one at the top of this review approximates my own.
+The effect here is akin to watching a cranky old tiger pacing in a small cage.
+It's hard not to appreciate the old-school craft involved, as well as the impulse to build a feature film around a historical personage in an intimate, realistic situation.
+Whether you find the result mesmerizing or dull will depend on factors that can't be measured by a star rating.
+Mine represents mystified respect.